Fonta1n3/FullyNoded/Readme.md

 * Credit to [Chat-Secure](https://github.com/ChatSecure/ChatSecure-iOS/blob/master/README.md) Readme.md for inspiring the layout/format and some of the text of this document.
 * Credit to [Blockchain Commons](https://github.com/BlockchainCommons) for the format of the CLA.

-The following dependencies are bundled with the Fully Noded™️, but are under terms of a separate license:
+The following dependencies are bundled with the Fully Noded®, but are under terms of a separate license:

 * [Tor](https://github.com/iCepa/Tor.framework) for connecting to your node more privately and securely.